Igor Konashenkov

-Lieutenant General Igor Yevgenyevich Konashenkov (Игорь Евгеньевич Конашенков; born 15 May 1966) is a Russian military officer serving as the chief spokesperson for the Ministry of Defence of the Russian Federation.
+Lieutenant General Igor Yevgenyevich Konashenkov (Игорь Евгеньевич Конашенков; born 15 May 1966) is a Russian military officer serving as the Head of the Department of Information and Mass Communication of the Ministry of Defence of the Russian Federation.

 Early life

 Igor Konashenkov was born on 15 May 1966 in Kishinev, Moldavian SSR, Soviet Union.

 Career

 Konashenkov graduated with distinction from the engineering department of Zhytomyr Higher Military School of Radioelectronics of Air Defence in 1988.
 In 1998, he graduated from the Air Defence Military Academy.
 In 2006, he graduated from the higher courses of the Military Academy of the General Staff of the Armed Forces of Russia.

 He has served in the Soviet Air Defence Forces and in the Russian Aerospace Defence Forces, in the directorate of the major command of the Territorial Air Defence Forces.

 Military spokesman

 From 1998, Konashenkov was the senior officer, chief of group, and deputy chief of the Department for Cooperation with Russian and Foreign Media of the Russian Federation Ministry of Defence Press Service.

 In 2003, he became chief of the press service and assistant commander of the North Caucasus Military District for public and media affairs.
 In 2005 he became chief of the press service of the army and assistant commander-in-chief of the army for public and media affairs.

 In 2009, he was appointed deputy chief of the Department of Media Affairs and Information of the Russian Federation Ministry of Defence.
 In August 2011, he became chief of the Department of Media Affairs and Information of the Russian Federation Ministry of Defence.
 He is Russia's chief military spokesman.

-He has headed units for informational support of the Russian military in the North Caucasus, and the Collective Force for Peacekeeping in the Georgia-Abkhazia conflict zone.
+He has headed units for informational support of the Russian military in the North Caucasus, and the Collective Force for Peacekeeping in the Georgia–Abkhazia conflict zone.

-During the 2022 Russian invasion of Ukraine, Konashenkov falsely claimed that U.S. forces had planned to infect birds in Ukraine with a spreadable form of the H5N1 flu strain "with a mortality rate of 50 percent" as well as Newcastle disease.
+During the Russian invasion of Ukraine, Konashenkov claimed that U.S. forces had planned to infect birds in Ukraine with a spreadable form of the H5N1 flu strain "with a mortality rate of 50 percent" as well as Newcastle disease.
 He was promoted to the rank of Lieutenant General.